Green Technologies 2018

 Overview of the Global Green Technologies Market:

-The global green technologies market follows a certain set of goals, mostly oriented with the creation of sustainable tech that does the least harm to the environment.
+The global green technologies market follows a certain set of goals, mostly oriented toward the creation of sustainable tech that does the least harm to the environment.
 These goals are based on source reduction, which helps create changes in manufacturing as well as consumption patterns to cut back on the generation of waste and pollutants.
 Another major goal is sustainability, which allows companies to achieve their production goals without compromising on the overuse of resources.
 Other goals include the incorporation of: “cradle to grave” design, which means products created can be used, reused, and reclaimed innovation.
 This helps in the development of alternatives to conventional tech that can damage the environment, and viability, which helps manufacturers in product development that supports resource-conservative and eco-friendly means.

 Wind and solar energy are at the top of the global green technologies market.
 Both energy sectors have already made large investments in R&D and have already initiated sustainable ventures in energy generation.
 In 2014, the global green technologies market witnessed a 14% increase in investments.
 China played a major role in the global green technologies market in terms of investments, followed by Japan and the U.S.